Takeaways from the vice presidential debate between Vance and Walz

 Vance didn’t seek to directly capitalize on Walz’s concession, but alluded to it in a different question shortly thereafter, saying, “When you misspeak, you ought to be honest with the American people about that.”

-As the debate turned to abortion, both candidates were asked to address claims about their ticket’s stances on reproductive rights.
+“The states will decide what’s right for Texas might not be right for Washington?
+That’s not how this works,” Walz said.
+“This is basic human rights.
+We have seen maternal mortality skyrocket in Texas (since its restrictions went into effect), outpacing many accounts in the world.”

+But Vance, who spent most of the night on the front foot, was more cautious during this exchange.
+Plainly appealing to swing voters’ concerns, he said – as many anti-abortion advocates have promised – that the Republican Party needs to do a better job of advancing “pro-family” policies, including access to fertility treatments and make housing more affordable.

-Walz was asked to respond to a false assertion from Trump that the Minnesota governor supports abortion in the ninth month.
+For his part, Walz was repeatedly asked to respond to a false assertion from Trump that the Minnesota governor supports abortion in the ninth month.
 In one of his stronger moments of the night, Walz brought up the personal stories of women who faced health crises or died due to state abortion bans.

 “In Minnesota, what we did was restore Roe v.
 Wade,” Walz said.
 “We made sure that we put women in charge of their health care.”